wsbctechnicalblog/wsbctechnicalblog.github.io/content/moving-hundreds-of-pipeline-snowflakes-part9.md

 Slug: yaml-pipelines-part9
 Author: Willy-Peter Schaub
 Summary: Automate a “hello world in less than 1min”, also referred to as our “walking skeleton”.
 Welcome back to another installment of pipeline wizardry.
 We are changing gears from the nuts and bolts, to the automation we can achieve using the blueprint-based pipelines.
-Faster your seat belts!
+Fasten your seat belts!

 ---